St John's Church, Ashbourne November 2017

 The Derbyshire Singers is a lively choir of enthusiastic singers whose aim is to entertain and inspire audiences with committed and polished performances of a wide range of music.
 Under the leadership of our musical directors Joseph and Lynne Clark we perform a wide range of choral music from the sixteenth century to the twenty-first – Gabrieli through to works by Paul Patterson and Eric Whitacre.
 The choir is well known for employing national and international professional orchestral players, groups and soloists, many of whom have become well-known names to music lovers.
 These include baritone Christopher Maltman, soprano Geraldine McGreevy, trumpeter Crispian Steel-Perkins, the ensemble His Majestys Sagbutts and Cornetts, guitarist Craig Ogden and mezzo-soprano Catherine Wyn-Rogers, a former member of the choir until she won her singing scholarship to The Royal College of Music.

-The Derbyshire Singers’ Annual Choral Weekend directed by distinguished musicians such as Ralph Allwood, Laszlo Heltay, Brian Kay, Nigel Perrin and Neil Ferris is immensely popular with singers from all over England and is oversubscribed from year to year.
+The Derbyshire Singers’ Annual Choral Weekend directed by distinguished musicians such as Ralph Allwood, Laszlo Heltay, Brian Kay, Nigel Perrin and Neil Ferris was immensely popular with singers from all over England and oversubscribed from year to year.

 The choir usually performs three or four concerts per year and is a non-profit-making organisation.